Search

 Take-Home Message

 A good farrier leaves your horse feeling and moving better than before.
-Even the best farrier can “quick” a horse — drive a nail close to or into the sensitive hoof tissues — on rare occasions; but, unless he’s lame to begin with, your horse shouldn’t habitually be sore after he’s trimmed and shod.
-Take the time to find a good farrier, then strive to be the kind of client with whom it’s a pleasure to do business.
+Even the best farrier can “quick” a horse — drive a nail close to or into the sensitive hoof tissues — on rare occasions.
+But, unless he’s lame to begin with, your horse shouldn’t habitually be sore after he’s trimmed and shod.
+Take the time to find a farrier that suits your horse.
+Then strive to be the kind of client with whom it’s a pleasure to do business.
 Your horse will thank you for it.

 Are you enjoying this content?
 Sign up for My New Horse’s FREE newsletter to get the latest horse owner info and fun facts delivered straight to your inbox!